 Rangeland resources have been and are currently being impacted within and outside the Diamond Hills South HMA due to the over-population of wild horses.
 Evaluation of Rangeland Health Standards determined that wild horses within the Diamond Hills South HMA are contributing factors for not meeting these Standards.
 The majority of the Diamond Hills South HMA is not meeting the Habitat Standard for vegetation, primarily due to shrub dominance which is occurring in areas that have no fire history.
 Portions of the HMA that have been burned in the past show a strong herbaceous understory.
 Areas of low productivity are being caused by heavy and severe utilization, which is attributable only to wild horses as cattle have not been turned out.
 The fire rehabilitation area which supports crested wheatgrass is being negatively impacted by wild horse use (refer to photos below).
-Heavy and severe use within the Diamond Hills South has been documented, directly attributable to wild horses (Figures 29-30).
+Heavy and severe use within the Diamond Hills South has been documented, directly attributable to wild horses (Figures 45-46).
+Within the HMA and the historically burned areas, the November 2012 inventory documented the landscape practically devoid of perennial grasses, heavy trailing by wild horses and heavy use of riparian areas by wild horses.

-Figure 29-30: Seeding, Diamond Hills South HMA.
+Figure 45-46: Seeding, Diamond Hills South HMA.
 This area is being excessively utilized by wild horses.